May 14, 2020

 Caffeine also makes emotions run high.
 That means you're more likely to react negatively to some situations.

 So, try to cut back on your caffeine intake or, if possible, cut it out altogether.
+Turn your attention to more herbal products, such as Kratom - Kratom Capsules: Everything You Need To Know (Dose, Safety, & How to Use) - instead, which instead of adding to your anxiety, aids it instead.
 You may be pleasantly surprised at how much it decreases the stress you've been experiencing!

 Reflect on a time when you overcame your anxiety.